Border facilities still need fixing after second migrant child's death, say Democrats

 “If you go into CBP processing centers or detention centers, no American would be proud of the way that we are treating” migrants coming to U.S. southern border, Rep. Joaquín Castro, chairman of the Congressional Hispanic Caucus, said Monday.

-Castro was speaking outside the Alamogordo, N.M.
-Border Patrol Station where 8-year-old Felipe Gómez Alonzo had been held before his Christmas Eve death.
+Castro was speaking outside the Border Patrol Station here where 8-year-old Felipe Gómez Alonzo had been held before his Christmas Eve death.
 Felipe spent nearly seven days in CBP custody before he died.
 CBP policies urge that stays in its holding facilities be limited to 72 hours.

 Their deaths have put a spotlight on the medical readiness — or lack of it — at CBP facilities and their conditions as the agency sees more children and families arriving at the border from Central America, many seeking asylum.